nabsabraham/my-website/content/publication/mipr.md

 #publication_short = "MIPR"

 # Abstract and optional shortened version.
-abstract = "A case study review on three issues that limit performance of machine learning on biomedical images."
+abstract = "A case study on factors that limit peformance of machine learning on biomedical images."

 # Featured image thumbnail (optional)
 image_preview = ""